Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Quantum assessment of critical nodes

-By an improved version of Stirling's formula\cite{robbins1955remark},
+By an improved version of Stirling's formula~\cite{robbins1955remark},

 where the latter inequality is the result of replacing $t$ with $n/2$.
 Plugging the inequality into Equation~\eqref{eq:failChanceBound} and once again replacing $t$ with $n/2$ yields the new bound $\sqrt{\frac{n}{2\pi}} 2^n (p(1-p))^{n/2}$.
-So long as $\sqrt{p(1-p)}<1/2$, which holds for $p>0.5$, the upper bound for majority failure chance shrinks exponentially with respect to $n$.
+So long as $\sqrt{p(1-p)}<1/2$, which holds for $p>0.5$, the probability of majority failure shrinks exponentially with respect to $n$. \end{proof}